Douglas L. Parker

-Douglas L. Parker is an American attorney and government official who has served as the Assistant Secretary of Labor for Occupational Safety and Health in the Biden administration since November 2021.
+Douglas L. Parker is an American attorney and government official who served as the Assistant Secretary of Labor for Occupational Safety and Health in the Biden administration from 2021 to 2025.
 He previously served as the chief of the California Division of Occupational Safety and Health.

 Education

 Parker earned a Bachelor of Arts in history from James Madison University and his Juris Doctor from the University of Virginia School of Law.

 Career

 Prior to law school, Parker worked in the private sector as a sales and marketing director, in communications for the Democratic National Committee, and was a staff assistant for Senator Paul Wellstone.
 Parker began his legal career as a staff attorney at the United Mine Workers of America.
 He was a partner with Mooney, Green, Saindon, Murphy and Welch in Washington, D.C.

 Obama administration

 During the Obama administration, Parker served as the Deputy Assistant Secretary for Policy in the Department of Labor's Mine Safety and Health Administration.
 He also held positions as a senior policy advisor and special assistant at the Department of Labor.